BrippneyVargas/Group-4-CS2450/Task_manager_app/Docs/srs.md

   - The system can count the total number of tasks, or filter the count to show only to-do tasks, in-progress tasks, or completed tasks.
   - The system will notify the user if the same task title is added.

+    #### GUI:
+    - The systems displays the task to the screen automatically once the task is succesfully added.
+    - The task is displayed in tabular mode.
+    - The 'edit' and 'delete' button is in-line with the task for easier navigation.
+    - The system allows mulitple tasks adding.
+    - The system has the button 'Save Tasks' on top if user wants to save their added tasks into json file and dowload into a local machine.
+    - The system has the the button 'Load Tasks' for user to load their json file.
+    - The system provides user with task title in the Title box.
+    - The system provides Description box for user to enter detail information related to their tasks.
+    - The system has three radio buttons for user to select the priority level of their tasks.
+    - Priority level is color coded (High= red, Medium= orange, Low=yellow)
+    - The interface places the 'Add Task' button at the end, creating a natural flow where users can input all details first and then simply save and complete the process.

 ### Non-Functional Requirements:
   - The system must load tasks from a JSON file within 0.1 seconds.
   - Task creation/modification operations must complete within 0.5 seconds